allan-bonadio/squishy_electron_4/docGen/docSrc/colophon.md

 <!--
-title: my Squishy Electron project
+title: How I Did this
 description: Overview and some results from Squishy Electron -->
 # How this was Built